 Arthur Wesley (later Duke of Wellington) was born in Dublin, Ireland on 1st May 1769.
 He was the third out of fives sons of Anne (née Hill-Trevor) and Garrett Wesley 1st Earl of Mornington.
 He spend most of his childhood at a large house in Dublin, and at Dangan Castle in Summerhill, County Meath.
 Both places were own by his parents.

 1781, Arthur’s father died, he eldest brother Richard inherited his fathers earldom.
-Author was enrolled into Eton College, near Windsor, Berkshire in England.
+Author had become enrolled into Eton College, near Windsor, Berkshire in England.

 7th March 1787, After a year back in England, Arthur was commissioned as ensign to the 73rd Regiment of Foot.
 In October he was assigned as Aide-de-Camp to Lord Lieutenant of Ireland, Lord Buckingham.
 He was transferred to the 76th Regiment in Ireland, and promoted to the rank of Lieutenant on Christmas Day.

-23rd January 1788, Arthur was transferred into the 41st Regiment of Foot.
+23rd January 1788, Arthur become transferred into the 41st Regiment of Foot.

-25th June 1789, He was transferred into the 12th (Prince of Wales) Regiment of (Light) Dragoon’s.
-He was nominated, and elected as a Member of Parliament (MP) for Trim, Ireland.
+25th June 1789, He had become transferred into the 12th (Prince of Wales) Regiment of (Light) Dragoon’s.
+He had become nominated, and elected as a Member of Parliament (MP) for Trim, Ireland.

 30th January 1791, Arthur became Captain, and transferred into the 58th Regiment of Foot.
-He was again transferred to the 18th Light Dragoons on 31st October.
+He had become again transferred to the 18th Light Dragoons on 31st October.

 1793, He became a Major of the 33rd Regiment, and in October he gained the rank of Lieutenant-Colonel.